marwincarmo/simulation_app/README.md

-A shiny app to plot simulated data from following some distributions.
+A shiny app to plot simulated data following some distributions.